 - Struvite stones: Such type of stones occur as a result of an infection like urinary tract infection.
 In this condition, the stones grow quickly and unnoticeably.

 The symptoms of kidney stones depend on their size.
 If the kidney stones are smaller in size, they won't create much trouble and will pass easily through the urine.
 The large-sized kidney stones move towards the ureter and block the path between the kidney and the bladder.
 Under this condition, a person experiences the following symptoms:

-- Pain: Pain is one of the basic symptoms of kidney stones.
+- Loin to groin pain: Pain is one of the basic symptoms of kidney stones.
 The pain is experienced in the lower abdomen.
 The pain occurs when ureter tries to push down the stone in the urinary bladder .
 It is a cramping pain in the lower abdomen, there are also chances of inflammation.

 - Frequent urination: One of the side effects can be a urine infection.
 The blockage of the urine passage leads to the feeling of incomplete urination.
 Frequent urination along with pain or burning sensation should not be ignored.

 - Flu-like symptoms: In the advanced stages of the disease, the patient might experience fatigue, fever and body ache.
 Vaginal pain may also be experienced.
 It can be treated with home remedies .

 Several factors lead to the formation of kidney stones in our body.
 Some of the common causes are as follows:

 - Inadequate amount of fluid intake is one of the basic causes of kidney stones.
 Less water consumption means less flushing out of waste and growing concentration of other substances, which gradually form the stone .

 - Kidney stones can also be hereditary .